udacity/CarND-Capstone/README.md

 The ROS system is composed mainly of the following sections:

   * Traffic light detection node.
   * Waypoint updater node.
   * Dbw node.

 #### Traffic light detection node

 ![Final score][image2]

+The classification model used is [SqueezeNet](https://arxiv.org/pdf/1602.07360.pdf) which is composed as shown in the image below:

+![Final score][image5]

+We have used the MS COCO dataset class as a pre-trainer, only class 10 is needed for traffic lights.

 #### Waypoint updater node